-The proposed work was carried out at “Goat Unit” of Livestock Research Station (LRS), Bojunda, Chittorgarh, Rajasthan with due care that Sirohi doeling should be well identified by use of tagging for different groups.
-Thirty Sirohi goat doelings around 6-12 months age group with uniform body size and weight were selected.
+This work was carried out at “Goat Unit” of Livestock Research Station (LRS), Bojunda, Chittorgarh, Rajasthan.
+Thirty Sirohi goat doelings around 6-12 months age group with uniform body size and weight were selected and identified using tags for within each group.
 They were randomly divided into three groups (01, 02 and 03) of equal number (10 each).
-Deworming and vaccination carried out routinely as per schedule.
-Pre adoption period of 15 days was given to all kids before starting research work.
-The Sirohi doelings were selected for the experiment was free from physiological, anatomical and infectious diseases.
+Deworming and vaccination were carried out routinely as per schedule.
+An adaptation period of 15 days was observed before starting the experiment.
+The selected Sirohi doelings for the experiment were free from physiological, anatomical and infectious diseases.
 Group 01 allowed to rear on complete stall feeding with supplementation of commercial concentrate ration, group 02 allowed to rear on stall feeding with one time browsing (daily 4 hours) around farm premises while Group 03 allowed two time browsing (daily 8 hours) around farm premises without stall feeding.
-Blood samples was collected at first day (day 0) and after every ten day interval for ninety days (3 months) of experiment to estimate the Red Blood Cell (RBCs), White Blood Cell (WBCs), Estimation of Haemoglobin (Hb), Packed cell volume (PCV), Aspartate amino transferase (AST)/ SGOT, Alanine amino transferase (ALT)/ SGPT, Blood glucose, Total Protein, Cholesterol and Triglyceride.
-It was found that the system of rearing i.e. Grazing and Stall feeding didn’t affect the blood biochemical (red blood cell (million/mm3), WBC (thousand/mm3), Haemoglobin (Hb) (g/dl), PCV Packed cell volume (%), SGOT/AST (U/L), SGPT/ ALT (U/L), Blood glucose (mg/dl), Total protein (g/dl), Cholesterol (mg/dl) and Triglyceride (mg/dl).
+Blood samples was collected at first day (day 0) and after every ten days interval for ninety days (3 months) of experiment to estimate the Red Blood Cell (RBCs), White Blood Cell (WBCs), Estimation of Haemoglobin (Hb), Packed cell volume (PCV), Aspartate amino transferase (AST)/ SGOT, Alanine amino transferase (ALT)/ SGPT, Blood glucose, Total Protein, Cholesterol and Triglyceride.

-The data obtained during the experiment were analysed for one way ANOVA using SPSS statistics software version 20 package as method depicted by Snedecor and Cochran (1994).
+The collected data were submitted to one way ANOVA using SPSS statistics software version 20 package as method depicted by Snedecor and Cochran (1994).

-Table 01: Management of protocols was followed for different groups of animals.
+Table 1: Management of protocols was followed for different groups of animals